zoxpx/pxdocs/content/cloud-references/migration/migration-pxctl.md

 ---
 title: Cloud Migration using pxctl
+description: Learn how to migrate volumes between two Portworx clusters.
+keywords: cloud, backup, restore, snapshot, DR, migration
 weight: 3
 ---

 ## Overview
-This method can be used to migrate volumes between two Portworx cluster.
+This method can be used to migrate volumes between two Portworx clusters.
 It will not migrate any scheduler specific resources.

 ## Pre-requisites